-The following tables give information as of December 31, 2021, about the nominees for election to the board, including their background and key qualifications relevant to serving on our board.
-All nominees are current directors of Stantec.
+The following tables give information as of December 31, 2022, about the nominees for election to the board, including their background and key qualifications relevant to serving on our board.
+All nominees except Angeline G. Chen are current directors of Stantec.

-Douglas K. Ammerman
+Douglas K. Ammerman Corporate Director

-Corporate Director

 Laguna Beach, California, United States

-Age: 70

-Director since 2011

-Independent Director

-Douglas Ammerman is a retired partner of KPMG LLP.
+Age: 71 Director since 2011 Independent Director Douglas Ammerman is a retired partner of KPMG LLP.
 Mr. Ammerman was with KPMG for almost 30 years, and, during that time, he served as a national practice partner, as the managing partner of the Orange County office, and as a member of KPMG's nominating committee for its board of directors.
 He holds a master's degree in business taxation from the University of Southern California, as well as a Bachelor of Arts degree with an accounting emphasis from California State University at Fullerton.

 Mr. Ammerman is past president and director emeritus of the Pacific Club and served in the Reagan Administration as Special Assistant to the Secretary of Interior.

-- ✓ Public accounting
+- · Public accounting

-- ✓ Public company board experience
+- · Public company board experience

-- ✓ Professional services management
+- · Professional services management

-Board and Committee Attendance During 2021

-Board of Directors (chair) 6 of 6 100%

-Audit and Risk 5 of 5 100%

-Corporate Governance and Compensation 6 of 6 100%

-Sustainability and Safety 4 of 4 100%

-Other Public Board Directorships

-Fidelity National Financial, Inc. (NYSE - FNF) Audit (chair)

-Dun & Bradstreet Holdings, Inc. (NYSE - DNB) Audit (chair)

-Total Equity at Risk (Common Shares and Deferre d Share Units)
+Board and Committee Attendance During 2022 Board of Directors (chair) 4 of 4 100% Audit and Risk 4 of 4 100% Corporate Governance and Compensation 5 of 5 100% Sustainability and Safety 5 of 5 100% Other Public Board Directorships Fidelity National Financial, Inc. (NYSE - FNF) Audit (chair r) Dun & Bradstreet Holdings, Inc. (NYSE - DNB) Audit (chair r) F&G Annuities & Life, Inc. (NYSE - FG) Audit (chair r) Total Equity at Risk (Common Shares and Defe rred Share Uni ts)

-Martin A. à Porta Corporate Director Zug, Switzerland Age: 51 Director since 2021 Independent Director
+Martin A. à Porta Corporate Director

+Zug, Switzerland

-Martin à Porta is an experienced executive and consultant with 25 years of experience working in and supporting professional services and industrial companies, including Siemens, where he worked for more than a decade in several progressively senior roles around the world.
+Age: 52 Director since 2021 Independent Director Martin à Porta is an experienced executive and consultant with 25 years of experience working in and supporting professional services and industrial companies, including Siemens, where he worked for more than a decade in several progressively senior roles around the world.
 Most recently, Mr. à Porta served as the President and CEO of Pöyry Plc, an international consulting and engineering company, providing services in power generation, transmission, and distribution; forestry; biorefining and chemicals; mining and metals; infrastructure; water, and environmental services.
-Mr. à Porta currently provides transformation, growth, and strategic consulting services for a number of companies and serves on the board of directors of UPM Biofore, a leading forest-based bioindustry company based in Helsinki, Finland.
+Mr. à Porta currently provides transformation, growth, and strategic consulting services for a number of companies and serves on the board of directors of UPM Biofore, a leading forest-based bioindustry company based in Helsinki, Finland, and the board of directors of BKW AG, an international energy and infrastructure company offering services in the fields of energy, buildings and infrastructure.
 He holds a master of science degree in engineering studies from ETH Zurich, Swiss Federal Institute of Technology.

-- ✓ Executive leadership
+- · Executive leadership

-- ✓ Sustainability
+- Sustainability

-- ✓ Industry experience
+- · Industry experience

+•

-Board and Committee Attendance During 2021
+Board and Committee Attendance During 2022

-Board of Directors 6 of 6 100%
+Board of Directors 4 of 4 100%

-Corporate Governance and Compensation 6 of 6 100%
+Corporate Governance and Compensation 5 of 5 100%

-Sustainability and Safety 4 of 4 100%
+Sustainability and Safety 5 of 5 100%

 Other Public Board Directorships

-UPM-Kymmene Corporation (NASDAQ Helsinki - UPM) -
+UPM-Kymmene Corporation (NASDAQ Helsinki - UPM) Remu neration (chair)